anima-research/connectome-ts/docs/debug-mcp-setup.md

 2. **Performance Analysis**: Monitor metrics to identify bottlenecks
 3. **State Inspection**: Drill down into VEIL facets to understand data flow
 4. **Interactive Testing**: Inject events to test edge cases
+5. **Debug LLM Provider**: When using DebugLLMProvider, you can manually control AI responses through the MCP tools, useful for testing agent behavior

 ## Troubleshooting